 Description

-The building is rectangular in plan with a projecting return to the rear.
-The rear return and yard back onto University Street, enclosed by a tall wall with false windows at high level, creating the appearance of a three-storey façade.
-Originally constructed as a townhouse, the building now serves as university student accommodation.
+The plan is rectangular with a projecting return to the rear.
+The rear return and yard back onto University Street, with a tall wall featuring false windows at high level, giving the appearance of a three-storey façade.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.